 Human milk fortifiers (HMF) are commonly used as a dietary supplement when babies are born prematurely, particularly among those born at under 33 weeks.
 For babies over 33 weeks gestation, breastmilk in sufficient volume (220ml/kg/day) is considered nutritionally adequate, although some vitamin and mineral supplements may be needed (Shaw, 2015).

-The doctors in your baby’s Neonatal Infant Care Unit (NICU) will need to individually assess each baby taking account of availability of breast milk, your baby’s gestational age, and their medical needs.
+The doctors in a baby’s Neonatal Infant Care Unit (NICU) will individually assess each baby taking account of availability of breast milk, your baby’s gestational age, and their medical needs.

 Not enough breast milk?